 In 1917, Melvin Jones, a 38-year-old Chicago business leader, told members of his local business club they should reach beyond business issues and address the betterment of their communities and the world.
 Jones' group, the Business Circle of Chicago, agreed.After contacting similar groups around the United States, an organizational meeting was held on June 7, 1917, in Chicago, Illinois, USA.
 The new group took the name of one of the invited groups, the "Association of Lions Clubs," and a national convention was held in Dallas, Texas, USA in October of that year.
 A constitution, by-laws, objects and a code of ethics were approved.

 Within three years, Lions became an international organization.
 Since then, we've earned high marks for both integrity and transparency.
 We're a well-run organization with a steady vision, a clear mission, and a long – and proud – history.
 Top

-Take a look at our Activities page to see what we've recently been up to.
+Take a look at our Facebook page to see details of upcoming events and what we've recently been up to.

-Or check our Calandar to see upcoming events, which you are welcome to join us at.
+Or check our Calendar to see upcoming events, which you are welcome to join us at.

 If you live in or are visiting the Silicon Valley area of California, you are very welcome to visit and participate in one of our activities or a Milpitas Gateway Lions Club meeting.
 We meet on the first & third Tuesdays of each month from 6:30 to 8:30 PM -- in the Upstairs Meeting Room of the American Legion Post 564 at 2120 Walsh Ave, Santa Clara, CA 95050.
 Call Club President Lion David Martin at 408-829-1931 for more details.